solid-process/solid-result/README.md

 |- 8               # ]]

 # level_parent:
-# Transition ids are the keys, and the level (depth) and parent id the values.
+# The event logs ids are the keys, and the level (depth) and parent id the values.
                    # {
 0                  #   0 => [0, 0],
 |- 1               #   1 => [1, 0],